christsven/H.E.A.T/ruleset/H.E.A.T.md

 ##### Gameplay

 Thermal cameras reduce the effectiveness of conceilment.
-A weapon systems operator that has access to a thermal camera is thus not affected by light cover, so when shooting at someone behind a bush or trees, the light cover bonus is ignored.
+A weapon systems operator that has access to a thermal camera is thus not affected as much by cover.

 On vehicles, the thermal camera is considered destroyed as soon as the vehicle is damaged.